andishmandsaadi/simple-shop-codeigniter/README.md

 4. **Configure your environment**

-edit `application/config/config.php edit` with your database settings and base URL:
+edit `application/config/config.php` with your database settings and base URL:

 `composer install`